 - Continental Breakfast will be delivered to your campsite at/around 8:00 am. - Your campsite host will meet you at your campsite for a campsite check-out inspection.
-Once cleared by your campsite host, you will be able to head out of camp. - Beginning at 8:00 AM, your pack leader will be able to check-out at the Trading Post Porch, once your pack has been cleared by your campsite host.
-Please have one designee head to the porch for check-out. - o Medical forms, patches, etc. will be distributed at check-out
+Once cleared by your campsite host, you will be able to head out of camp.
+Your host is looking to make sure the campsite is tidy, tools and rain barrels returned to place, and trash bagged and ready to take to the dumpster. - Beginning at 8:00 AM, your pack leader will be able to check-out at the Trading Post Porch, once your pack has been cleared by your campsite host.
+Please have one designee head to the porch for check-out. - Medical forms, patches, etc. will be distributed at check-out